 Using GeoGebra, draw a rhombus.
 Move the vertices of the rhombus you have drawn and check if the rhombus remains a rhombus.
 If not draw again.
 Write down the steps you took to ensure that you have drawn a rhombus.
 Draw a mid-point quadrilateral of this rhombus.
 What can you say about this mid-point quadrilateral?
 Can you prove your conjecture?
 Constructing a rhombus in GeoGebra: To be able to construct a rhombus that will remain a rhombus even after you move any of its points, you would have to construct a quadrilateral using the properties of a rhombus, that means using the fact that all sides are equal or the diagonals of a rhombus bisect each other at right angles.
 Here we will use the second property.
+For this, you would need to use the perpendicular bisector tool.

-Draw a line segment AB on the geometry pad and then draw its perpendicular bisector using the perpendicular bisector tool.
+File Edit View Options Tools Window Help → ○ ○ ◆ ∴ ==2 ◆ Parallel Line f = 8.13 Angle Bisector Tangents Polar or Diameter Line Figure T5 Figure T6 Draw a line segment AB on the geometry pad and then draw its perpendicular bisector using the perpendicular bisector tool.
 Then use the circle tool to draw a circle using the intersection point of the AB and its perpendicular bisector as a centre and a point of the perpendicular bisector, call it C. Then select the other point of intersection of this circle and the perpendicular bisector, call it D. Construct the polygon with A, C, B, and D. This quadrilateral ACBD is a rhombus.
 Move A, B, or C and check if this remains a rhombus after moving.

-Can you find other ways of constructing a rectangle?
+Can you find other ways of constructing a rhombus?